AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 * heroku config:set SECRET_KEY=Your$eCretKeyHere
 * heroku config:set DATABASE_URL=YourDataBase

-## Creating the data base (if you are using your own data base you don't need it, if was migrated there)
+## Creating the data base (if you are using your own data base you don't need it, if was migrated in the configuration)
 * heroku run python manage.py migrate

 ## Creating the Django admin user